 Local and state representatives, as well as community stakeholders, along the project alignment requested that Caltrans and SANDAG consider incorporating community-based alternatives into the SR 94 Express Lanes Draft Environmental Impact Report, including bus on shoulders options, general purpose lane conversions and access to transit from local communities along SR 94.

 The proposed Bus on Shoulder Project addresses the community’s request to study buses on shoulders in the SR 94/I-805 corridor on an interim basis.
 Caltrans will also be analyzing a general lane conversion alternative and providing direct access to existing and future Rapid services from the communities along SR 94, which requires evaluation of the SR 15/SR 94 HOV direct connector.

-The State Route 94 (SR 94) corridor is a vital east-west route in San Diego County.
+The SR 94 corridor is a vital east-west route in San Diego County.
 It serves primarily as a commuter route to and from Downtown San Diego and experiences high traffic volume during peak daily commute times.